 The problem with surveys and polls is that the results can, and many times are, sifted through to provide the results desired.
 I do not know for a fact that this occurred here.
 I am not stating that is what happened.
 I am only offering information and references for others to consider.

 With just addressing one sentence of the Rationale for the CDC Guidelines I do believe I have called into question the overall document.
-The other part of this one sentence which has never felt right to me are the first three words: “Primary care clinicians."
-The topic is chronic pain and I wondered why they didn’t survey pain management doctors PMDs.
+The other part of this one sentence which has never felt right to me is the first three words: “Primary care clinicians."
+The topic is chronic pain and I wondered why they didn’t survey pain management doctors' PMDs.

 Taking into consideration the number of PCP’s I found near me when I looked for PMD’s (pain management doctors) the numbers were drastically lower.
 Within 5 miles there were only 12 (compared to 131 PCP’s), and only 44 within 10 miles compared to 577 PCP’s.

 A pain management specialist is a physician with special training in the evaluation, diagnosis, and treatment of all different types of pain.
 Pain is actually a wide spectrum of disorders including acute pain, chronic pain, and cancer pain, and sometimes a combination of these.
 Pain can also arise for many different reasons such as surgery, injury, nerve damage, and metabolic problems such as diabetes.
 Occasionally, pain can even be the problem all by itself, without any obvious cause at all."